google/WebFundamentals/src/content/en/updates/2018/11/signed-exchanges.md

 {% include "web/_shared/contributors/kinukoyasuda.html" %}

+**TL;DR** We are starting an origin trial for Signed HTTP Exchange starting in Chrome 71, and we _love_ to hear your feedback.

 [Signed HTTP Exchange](https://wicg.github.io/webpackage/draft-yasskin-http-origin-signed-responses.html) (or "SXG") is a subset of the emerging technology called [Web Packages](https://github.com/WICG/webpackage), which enables publishers to safely make their content portable, i.e. available for redistribution by other parties, while still keeping the content’s integrity and attribution.
 Portable content has many benefits, from enabling faster content delivery to facilitating content sharing between users, and simpler offline experiences.

 So, how do Signed HTTP Exchanges work?
 This technology allows a publisher to [sign a single HTTP exchange](https://wicg.github.io/webpackage/draft-yasskin-http-origin-signed-responses.html#rfc.section.3) (i.e., a request/response pair), in the way that the signed exchange can be served from any caching server.
 When the browser loads this Signed Exchange, it can safely show the publisher’s URL in the address bar because the signature in the exchange is sufficient proof that the content originally came from the publisher’s origin.